tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** TODO ***

 - implement add_trigger_task.
+- Need to be able to handle the case of empty queue:
+  - I should set up a wake up time somehow
+- Expose MinServerDuty and MaxServerDuty
-- use the same approach as used in Servo library to generatre better PWM.
+- use the same approach as used in Servo library to generatre better PWM. (in progress).
 - Think about a good way to report an error.
 Right now macro error() reports an error to a serial port.
 - Add a function that reports how much time we got before the next task.
 - dynamic allocation of tasks.